-These financial statements are general purpose financial statements that have been prepared in accordance with Australian Accounting Standards - Reduced Disclosure Requirements and the Corporations Act 2001.
-Grant Thornton CLEARR NFP RDR Example Ltd is a Not for Profit entity for the purpose of preparing the financial statements.
+These financial statements are general purpose financial statements that have been prepared in accordance with Australian Accounting Standards - Reduced Disclosure Requirements and the Australian Charities and Not-for-profits Commission Act 2012.
+Grant Thornton CLEARR NFP RDR Example Ltd is a not-for-profit entity for the purpose of preparing the financial statements.

-The consolidated financial statements for the year ended 30 June 2015 were approved and authorised for issue by the Board of Directors on 30 September 2015.
+The consolidated financial statements for the year ended 30 June 2015 were approved and authorised for issue by the Board of Responsible Entities on 30 September 2015.